felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 - the code translates into infrastructure which will be built by running terraform commands.

 - The environment that is being built will be used to vend Accounts in AWS from a Management account that relies

+  We should use this option to implemente pipeline

  on AWS SSO to allow user access.
 Users assume Roles (shaped as Permission Sets) assigned to Groups that they are